Niharikadash/ELK/README.md

 # ELK

-#for elk setup first we have to install JAVA
+For elk setup first we have to install JAVA and export JAVA_HOME and JAVA_PATH variables.

   $ yum install -y java-1.8.0-openjdk
   $ alternative --config java   #To set java-1.8.0-openjdk defalt